The Occasion and Purpose of the Letter

 The Theme of the Epistle

 Paul presented his gospel as God’s act of salvation for those who believe in Christ’s death and resurrection.
-This salvation came to the Jews, but also, and equally, to the Gentiles.
+This salvation came to the Jews but also, and equally, to the Gentiles.
 By allowing the Gentiles into the promise, God has neither rejected his people nor abandoned them.
 God is, above all, just and righteous.
-Paul maintained, furthermore, that Scripture itself taught that salvation had always been based on faith(fulness) and not on adherence to the written Law.
+Paul maintained, furthermore, that scripture itself taught that salvation had always been based on fidelity and not on adherence to the written Law.

 Pauline Models for Salvation

 Paul illustrated God’s act of salvation in a number of ways.
 One model was the judicial model.
 In this case, Paul described the human problem in legal terms.
 God was a lawmaker who had given laws; God was also the judge.
 All people have broken the law and must appear before God for punishment; the punishment for sin is death.
 Paul also described the solution to this problem in judicial terms: Jesus agreed to pay the penalty for others.
 God showed that he accepted Jesus’ sacrifice by raising him from the dead.
 To obtain salvation, humans must have faith in Jesus’ sacrifice and God’s acceptance of it.